njanirudh/HBRS-AST-Project-WS18/README.md

 ## Design Choices

+The design choices are such that S.O.L.I.D principles are being used along with good coding practices to make the code readable , extensible and testable.

 * Algorithm :
     * Each computer vision algorithm is a seperate class .
     * This class makes use of the **Bridge design pattern** to decounple abstraction and the implementation of the class.